saintzaw/tp/docs/UserGuide.md

 Are you a current information security undergraduate at NUS?
 Or are you a prospective student, about to begin your journey into information security?
 Well, Modganiser is exactly what you are looking for!

 So why Modganiser?
 We have seen and heard of cases of undergraduates not being able to graduate on time as they have missed out certain requirements.
-Modganiser hence provides you a platform to effortless plan for all the modules you plan to take and is targeted at Information Security students who aim to graduate in 4 years, ensuring that you are able to clear all the [graduation requirements](https://www.comp.nus.edu.sg/cugresource/per-cohort/isc/isc-21-22/) needed.
+For information security undergraduates who aim to obtain their degree in 4 years, Modganiser provides you a platform to effortlessly plan for the modules you wish to take during your undergraduate journey, all whil ensuring that you meet the [graduation requirements](https://www.comp.nus.edu.sg/cugresource/per-cohort/isc/isc-21-22/) on time.

 Modganiser works via the [Command Line Interface (CLI)](#8-glossary), and while it is a big difference compared to traditional Graphical User Interface (GUI) applications, If you can type fast, Modganiser is much more efficient!

 This user guide will now help you navigate through Modganiser and its features.
 To find out about the various sections in this guide, please refer to the [Table of Contents](#table-of-contents) on the next page.
-If you are a new user, do go to the
+If you are a new user, do navigate to the
 [set-up section](#4-set-up-guide) to learn how to install and run Modganiser.
 To learn more about Modganiser’s features, do head over to the [features section](#51-summary-of-features)!